 The cost of this depends on your network, so check how much this is before you breach your data limit.

 Most networks warn you when you’re about to go over your data limit.

 Often they offer you an 'add-on' allowing you to continue using data but not having to pay for every megabyte.

-However, if this keeps happening you should really upgrade your deal as it should work out cheaper in the long run.
+But if this keeps happening you should consider upgrading your deal as it should work out cheaper.

 Be especially careful using your mobile phone abroad (called 'roaming') as the data costs can be extortionate when you're travelling.

 Do I still use movible data when I'm connected to Wi-Fi?